 Our audit was conducted for the purpose of forming an opinion on the statements of cash receipts and disbursements of the Program as a whole.
-The financial information listed in the table of contents as supplementary information is presented for purposes of additional analysis and is not a required part of the financial statements.
+The schedule of monthly motor vehicle registration and registration-related fees retained by trustee and schedules of bonds outstanding are presented for purposes of additional analysis and are not a required part of the financial statements.

-The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The schedule of monthly motor vehicle registration and registration-related fees retained by trustee and schedules of bonds outstanding are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the schedule of monthly motor vehicle registration and registration-related fees retained by trustee and schedules of bonds outstanding are fairly stated in all material respects in relation to the financial statements as a whole.

-The schedule of program revenue on page 32 has not been subject to the auditing procedures applied in the audits of the statements of cash receipts and disbursements and, accordingly, we do not express an opinion or provide any assurance on the schedule.
+The schedule of program revenue on page 26 has not been subject to the auditing procedures applied in the audits of the statements of cash receipts and disbursements and, accordingly, we do not express an opinion or provide any assurance on the schedule.